 The Dying Gaul and Other Writings

-The Dying Gaul , David Jones’s second collection of prose, was published posthumously in 1978.
+The Dying Gaul, David Jones’s second collection of prose, was published posthumously in 1978.
 In these essays, Jones explores his deep connection to Wales through its culture, symbolism and through the notion of heroic defeat.
 He brings particular focus to the question of visual art, not only in Wales, but also in England and in its relationship to war.
-The collection concludes with a meditation on Coleridge’s Rime of the Ancient Mariner , the final substantive piece that David Jones would write, and one which would find him in his most reflective and redemptive.
+The collection concludes with a meditation on Coleridge’s The Rime of the Ancient Mariner, the final substantive piece that David Jones would write, and one which would find him at his most reflective and redemptive.

 Like Thoreau, Melville and Hopkins, [David Jones] was one of literature’s saints who speak with an authority that comes more from religion than from the world of letters.

 The most important native British poet of the twentieth century.